JonathanvanWestendorp/DMT2021/README.md

 - **trained_model_seed_\*** Saved pre-trained LSTM models.
 Multiple seeds and history sizes have been tested.
   - W10: Window size of 10 -> a history of 10 days
   - seed_123 -> seed 123 used for random number generations in numpy and pytorch

+Feel free to experiment with every model implementation.
+Code should run directly without error.
+See specific files for specific run instructions.